YaqiangCao/cLoops/README.md

 --------
 ### Output
-The main output is a loop file and a PDF file for the plot of self-ligation and inter-ligation PETs distance distributions.
+The main output is a loop file and a PDF file or PDFs for the plot of self-ligation and inter-ligation PETs distance distributions.
 For the .loop file, columns and explaination are as follwing:

 column | name | explaination